Btrabing/btrabing.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am an Associate Scientist at the University Corporation for Atmospheric Research (UCAR) working remotely for the National Hurricane Center.
+I am a scientist at the University Corporation for Atmospheric Research (UCAR) working remotely for the National Hurricane Center.
 I got my M.S. and Ph.D. in atmospheric science from Colorado State University and a B.S. in meteorology from the University of Oklahoma.
 I have a passion for both learning and teaching about the weather.
-My research interests include tropical meteorology, tropical cyclones, lightning, mesoscale meteorology, and radiation.
-My goal is to improve forecasts of tropical cyclone hazards and I am actively working on a number of projects to better communicate tropical cyclone intensity forecasts and provide storm surge forecasts to new areas around the world.
+My main research interests include tropical meteorology, tropical cyclones, lightning, mesoscale meteorology, and radiation but I have broad interests in too many things to list.
+My goal is to improve forecasts of tropical cyclone hazards and I am actively working on a number of projects to better communicate tropical cyclone intensity forecasts and improve storm surge forecasts.
+My expertise is in hurricanes but I would love to talk to you about the weather.
+Don't hesitate to reach out!